-2.3 The Use of IMF's CFF
+The use of IMF's CFF

 The most recent source of complete information about the CFF is the last review of 2004 (IMF, 2004a).
 The reported data indicate that the facility was used 344 times over the period 1963-1999.
-Its use was recurrent in the 1970s and in the early 1980s when the CFF absorbed a large proportion of the total credit that the IMF extended to developing countries [the peak was reached over the period 1976-1980 when use of the CFF accounted for 45% of total IMF lending (Goreux, 1980)].
-While Griffith-Jones and Ocampo et al. (2008, Table 2) report data indicating that the average incidence of CFF transfers was 10.69% of total IMF credit from 1990 to 2006, it is worth noticing that the facility has not been used since 2000, even though many IMF members experienced substantial drops in exports in the tourism sector due to the attacks of 11th September, 2001 and, in 2002, southern African countries suffered a supply shock in cereal sectors because of drought (IMF, 2004a, page 6).
-In such circumstances, the countries affected by these exogenous shocks prefer not to use the IMF's CFF because of high conditionality and of the possibility of using other financial support which is more attractive than the non-concessional CFF (IMF, 2004a, page 6; Griffith-Jones and Ocampo, 2008, page 11).
-The availability of alternative sources of financing, which are thought to be superior to CFF, is the main reason given by IMF staff to explain the limited use of CFF (these views are widely discussed in IMF, 2004a and 2004b).
+Its use was recurrent in the 1970s and in the early 1980s when the CFF absorbed a large proportion of the total credit that the IMF extended to developing countries (the peak was reached over the period 1976-1980 when use of the CFF accounted for 45% of total IMF lending (Goreux 1980)).
+While Griffith and others (2008, table 2) report data indicating that the average incidence of CFF transfers was 10.69% of total IMF credit from 1990 to 2006, it is worth noticing that the facility has not been used since 2000, even though many IMF members experienced substantial drops in exports in the tourism sector due to the attacks of 11th September, 2001 and, in 2002, southern African countries suffered a supply shock in cereal sectors because of drought (IMF 2004a, p.
+6).
+In such circumstances, the countries affected by these exogenous shocks prefer not to use the IMF's CFF because of high conditionality and of the possibility of using other financial support which is more attractive than the non-concessional CFF (IMF, 2004a, page 6; Griffith and Ocampo, 2008, page 11).
+The availability of alternative sources of financing, which are thought to be superior to CFF, is the main reason given by IMF staff to explain the limited use of CFF [these views are widely discussed in IMF (2004a, 2004b)].

 The following data provide useful details about which kind of facility is used by IMF members.
 As of 19th March, 2009, 23 PRGF eligible countries have a PRGF arrangement in place.
-The total amount agreed to all these PRGF-programmes is 1,200 million SDRs.
+The total amount agreed to all these PRGF-programmes is 1,200 MLN SDRs.
 Among the current PRGF supported countries, 19 belong to the ACP group.
-Again, 3 PRGF-eligible countries without an active PRGF (Kyrgys Republic, Malawi and Senegal) have an ESF-type arrangement (the total amount of loans agreed is 167 million SDRs).
-At the same date, no country has a CFF-type loan, while 14 countries have an active stand-by-arrangement (SBA) with the IMF and borrowers receive a very large amount of finance (33,369 million SDRs) through this lending instrument11.
-Looking at the recent past, it emerges that SBAs have been the facility which IMF members have used the most over the last decade too.
-For instance, as of 29th December, 2000, 16 countries had an SBA in place (the amount agreed was 28,007 million SDRs), while there were 9 active extended arrangements (9,113 million SDR) and there were 34 PRGF in place (3,135 million SDRs)12.
+Again, 3 PRGF-eligible countries without an active PRGF (Kyrgys Republic, Malawi and Senegal) have an ESF-type arrangement (the total amount of loans agreed is 167 MLN SDRs).
+At the same date, no country has a CFF-type loan, while 14 countries have an active stand-by-arrangement (SBA) with the IMF and borrowers receive a very large amount of finance (33,369 MLN SDRs) through this lending instrument.12 Looking at the recent past, it emerges that SBAs have been the facility which IMF members have used the most over the last decade too.
+For instance, as of 29th December, 2000, 16 countries had an SBA in place (the amount agreed was 28,007 MLN SDRs), while there were 9 active extended arrangements (9,113 MLN SDR) and there were 34 PRGF in place (3,135 MLN SDRs).13

 The above distribution of IMF lending by facility reflects, other thing being equal, the incentive to borrow from one instrument rather than from others.
-What clearly emerges is that the PRGF has introduced an asymmetry between LICs and middle-incomecountries, in the sense that nowadays the former mainly turn to PRFG, or to its augmented access to accommodate temporary shocks, as it is more concessional than others.
-Today PRGF-eligible countries without a PRGF, essentially LICs which are starting to feel the effect of the current financial crisis, are beginning to use the ESF13.
-On the other hand, middle-income-countries mainly use SBAs, whose assistance allows borrowers to deal with shocks for which the CFF is envisaged (as said above access SBAs has been http://www.imf.org/external/np/tre/activity/2000/122900.htm.
+What clearly emerges is that the PRGF has introduced an asymmetry between LICs and middle-income-countries, in the sense that nowadays the former mainly turn to PRFG, or to its augmented access to accommodate temporary shocks, as it is more concessional than others.
+Today PRGF-eligible countries without a PRGF, essentially LICs which are starting to feel the effect of the current financial crisis, are beginning to use the ESF.14 On the other hand, middle-income-countries mainly use SBAs,